rubocode/frontier.nvim/doc/design/elements.md

 that needs to be translated into the flat list of properties that are the highlights.

-### MAP
+### ARCHETYPE

 So, what you really need to do is to map the palette to an intermediate abstraction that has achived an elegant one-to-one relationship with the flat list of properties (highlights).
-Now you pick a palette and map it to the internal abstraction and voila, you have a working colorscheme.
+Once you pick a palette and map it to the internal abstraction, voila!, you have a working colorscheme.

+Let's call this internal abstraction _the archetype_ —
+to be specific and concise in communicating this design choice.

 ### DEFAULT

-Since we are aiming to create a general internal abstraction, it can be expected to become rather stable at some point.
+Since we are aiming to create a general internal abstraction (_the archetype_), it can be expected to become rather stable at some point.
 This should mean that the semantics have been captured successfully and the relationships between color aesthetics and technical elements demonstrate high fidelity.

-That would allow us to use the _map_ elements to expand into _profile_ elements reliably and consistently across the themes.
+That would allow us to use the _archetype_ elements to expand into _profile_ elements reliably and consistently across the themes.
-This allows us to express the uniqueness of the theme to be achieved through a combination of intelligent aesthetically harmonious defaults and allowance of full granular customization of profiles in exceptional cases.
+This allows us to express the uniqueness of the theme to be achieved through a combination of intelligent aesthetically harmonious defaults and accommodate full granular customization of profiles in exceptional cases.